thelabuzov/100-days-of-code/log.md

 **Thoughts**: I'm finally completed development of my personal site and this is great, tomorrow I will finally start developing something new.

 **Link(s) to work**: [Portfolio](http://codlipa.github.io/100-days-of-code/code/044/portfolio)

+### Day 45: October 14, 2021

+**Today's Progress**: I practiced development skills and was looking for the design of an online store, in general today was an unproductive day.

+**Thoughts**: I didn’t think that the autumn aggravation would affect my productivity so much.
+I think it’s worth getting motivated, be better tomorrow.